-Avalon Travel guides feature a combination of practicality and spirit, offering a traveler-to-traveler perspective perfect for planning an afternoon hike, around-the-world journey, or anything in between.
+Moon Travel Guides feature a combination of practicality and spirit, offering a traveler-to-traveler perspective perfect for planning an afternoon hike, around-the-world journey, or anything in between.
+Moon Travel Guides cover countries, regions, cities, getaways, outdoors, and living abroad.

 Each series has a different emphasis and a different geographic coverage.
-At any given moment, we are seeking to acquire only a handful of specific titles in each of our major series.
+At any given moment, we are looking for authors for only a handful of specific titles.
+The majority of our assignments involve writing a guide for Moon Handbooks, our most extensive series.

 Please note that we are only looking for books that fit into our current series at this time and are not interested in the following genres: fiction, children’s books, or memoirs.